-A dictionary with lists of functions that will be called at the beginning of each request.
-The key of the dictionary is the name of the blueprint this function is active for, or None for all requests.
-To register a function, use the before\request() decorator.
+A dictionary with lists of functions that should be called at the beginning of the request.
+The key of the dictionary is the name of the blueprint this function is active for, None for all requests.
+This can for example be used to open database connections or getting hold of the currently logged in user.
+To register a function here, use the before_request() decorator.